When to Match: A Cost-Balancing Principle for Dynamic Markets

-A key assumption underlying the CB algorithm is that the matching cost decreases as the queue length increases (Assumption~\ref{ass:key}).
-This monotonicity property is essential for the cost-balancing principle to function correctly: if matching costs did not decrease with queue length, there would be no benefit to waiting, and immediate dispatch would always be optimal.
-We verify this property empirically using 2,323 dispatch batches from our delivery experiment, sampled from the decision points of the optimally implemented CB algorithm with $\alpha = 0.5$.
+The delivery trigger is motivated by average-cost economies: as the current pool becomes thicker, the average dispatch burden can decrease while waiting cost accumulates.
+We examine this pattern empirically using 2,323 dispatch batches from our delivery experiment, sampled from the decision points of the optimally implemented CB algorithm with the manuscript-convention value $\alpha = 2$.

 We first examine how matching cost varies with the number of accumulated orders.
 In the delivery context, larger order pools enable more efficient routing: drivers can serve multiple nearby locations in a single trip, reducing travel time per order.
 Table~\ref{tab:monotonicity_order} presents the grouped analysis by order quantity.